AI Infrastructure

 environment:

 Two problems jump out immediately.
-AUTH_ENABLED=false means anyone who can reach port 3000 can send execution requests.
-GATEWAY_HOST=0.0.0.0 binds the service to all network interfaces, including your public IP.
+AUTH_ENABLED=false means anyone who can reach port 3000 can send execution requests without presenting any credentials.
+GATEWAY_HOST=0.0.0.0 binds the service to every network interface on the machine, including your public IP.
+CORS_ORIGIN=* makes the whole thing scriptable from any browser tab on any website.

-According to the OWASP Top 10 for AI Applications (2025 edition), “Missing Authentication for AI Agent Interfaces” is the number-two risk on the list.
-OpenClaw’s own documentation includes a security notice about this — but it’s in a section most people skip during initial setup.
+According to the OWASP Top 10 for AI Applications (2025 edition), “Missing Authentication for AI Agent Interfaces” is the number-two risk on the list — second only to prompt injection.
+OpenClaw’s own documentation includes a security notice about this, but it lives in a section most people skip during initial setup.
+The Quick Start walks you through getting the gateway running in 10 minutes; the security checklist is a separate 40-page document that nobody reads until after something goes wrong.

 Is Your Docker Socket Mounted Into the Container?